sungminro92/minimal-mistakes/_posts/2022-03-10-so-it-finally-happened.md

 But today, I'm replacing my personal website with a whole new something I found out about recently - Jekyll, aka simple, blog aware, static site generator!

-It was already being widely used among many other developers and there were definitely many resourceful documentations from them, however, it did take me a while to understand the whole template, dynamic components, markdown usages, and customizing things to begin with.
+Jekyll is already being widely used among many other developers and there were definitely many resourceful documentations from them, however, it did take me a while to understand the whole concept of its templates, dynamic components, markdown usages, and customizing things to begin with.

 After all the hectic moments figuring things out about [Minimal-Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes), I'm just writing my very first blog post with my excitement to have found a perfect way to express bits of my thoughts, keep records of my daily studies, and to collect all the things I want to remember - notes, advices, inspirations, and code examples and so on...
 Thanks to Michael Rose!

-Today was a bit of achievement indeed!
-I might not be a good writer at all but I'll still enjoy journaling through my journey on personal development and sharing any knowledge or showing what I'm capable of.
-Maybe for the sake of better future me.
+I might not be a good writer at all but I think starting today, using Jekyll as my personal journaling is going to be a great opportunity for me to express my journey on personal development and sharing any small knowledge or showing what I'm capable of.
+Maybe for the sake of better future me

 {% capture fig_img %}
 ![previousPortfolio]({{ '/assets/posts/post1/previous-portfolio.jpg' | relative_url }})